 California--Description and travel--20th century

 Found in 7 Collections and/or Records:

 Diary, 1935-1936, of an unknown woman on a trip to Panama.
 Entries include descriptions of the country, the people she meets, and an illness that she contracts while there.
 She also describes her voyage back to the United States, her treatment, and her travels through Los Angeles, California.

-Scope and Contents Diary, 127 pp., 1927, 1928, 1934 of Helen Drumm, a teacher of Tacoma and Republic, Washington (State).
+Diary, 1927, 1928, 1934 of Helen Drumm, a teacher of Tacoma and Republic, Washington (State).
 Helen Drumm records her 1927 and 1934 trips to California describing some places and structures in great detail.
-Her entries also cover the year 1928 when she moved to Republic, WA to take on a new teaching position.
+Her entries also cover the year 1928 when she moved to Republic, Washington to take on a new teaching position.

 For the 1934 trip her entries include writings of are of a more religious nature.

 Thirty-six photographs pertaining to the construction and architecture of the Golden Gate International Exposition, which was held at San Francisco's Treasure Island from 1939 to 1940.